max-matulic/max-matulic/README.md

 ### Hi there, I'm Max 👋

-## I'm a undergraduate student at Algebra college in Zagreb, Croatia.
+## I'm an undergraduate student at Algebra college in Zagreb, Croatia.

 - 🌱 I’m currently learning front-end coding languages
 - 👀 I’m interested in front-end development